eflexsystems/node-samba-client/README.md

   address: '//server/folder', // required
   username: 'test', // not required, defaults to guest
   password: 'test', // not required
-  domain: 'WORKGROUP' // not required
+  domain: 'WORKGROUP', // not required
-  maxProtocol: 'SMB3' // not required
+  maxProtocol: 'SMB3', // not required
-});
+  maskCmd: true, // not required, defaults to false });

 // send a file